elastic/nbtest/README.md

 In the above example, the variables that will be used to source these prompts are `ELASTIC_CLOUD_ID` and `ELASTIC_API_KEY`.

+As a convenience, `nbtest` imports all variables defined in a `.env` file if found.
+The `--env-file` option can be used to provide an alternative environment file.

 ## Set up and tear down procedures

 Sometimes it is necessary to perform "set up" and/or "tear down" operations